Help protect Mount Sunapee State Park: Write (once again) all the decision makers.

 There has been no assessment of the environmental impact from existing and proposed new resort development at the park, including the West Bowl expansion.
 The environmental management plan fails to include current and complete environmental studies and relies on studies from 2004 (11 years old) provided by the resort operator.

 This expansion plan enables ski sprawl on the mountain.
 It will allow the resort operator to retain ownership of 150 acres of “West Bowl” land until 2028 before turning it over to the state to be part of the state park.
 Although the resort operators remain silent on their plans for condominium development on the land they own in Goshen, the language in Commissioner Rose’s draft decision allows the developers to retain the 150 acres to “meet local density requirements and other permitting and/or mitigation requirements.”
 This wording clearly accommodates the resort owner’s interest in residential real estate development on land that will surround the new ski area and abut the state park.

 Provides Little Gain at High Cost

-Plan proposes a donation by the resort operator to the state of 260 acres, yet it fails to reveal that one of the parcels — 208 acres was already protected (in 1990) by a conservation easement funded with taxpayer dollars.
+The plan proposes a donation by the resort operator to the state of 260 acres, yet it fails to reveal that one of the parcels — 208 acres were already protected (in 1990) by a conservation easement funded with taxpayer dollars.
 The state will be accepting land that the public already paid to protect.
 Another 52 acres, high on the mountain’s ridge has little commercial value.
 Acceptance by the state of these parcels will relieve the resort owners of a property tax liability.
 In exchange for these gifts of land, the state will allow fragmentation an ecologically valuable and rare forest and diminish the natural environment of existing parkland.